CUI77/cui77.github.io/index.md

 # Meal Ordering Software Development-2020.6.28

-> In this project, we designed an online meal ordering system, which mainly includes two parts:
+> In this project, I designed an online meal ordering system, which mainly includes two parts:
 >
-> (1) User ordering operation, including browsing menu, viewing menu information and other sub-modules;
+> 1) User ordering operation, including browsing menu, viewing menu information and other sub-modules;
 >
-> (2) Background management, including user management, menu management, order management, message management and other sub-modules.
+> 2) Background management, including user management, menu management, order management, message management and other sub-modules.
 >
 > The product goal is to achieve the fluency of the canteen ordering system and the convenience of customers ordering meals.